jamesafranke/computing_bootcamp/README.md

 * Scoring

 ## Notes
-To access course materials on Google Colab ipython notebook (Colab Notebook):
+To access course materials for weeks 2+3 on ipython notebook (Google Colab Notebook):
 1. Open the link to Google Drive.
 It is named as 'cfr_bootcamp'. <br>
 https://drive.google.com/drive/folders/1f_v3VJ2Y82Mtdnfwe6x_Spvji-YXFIET?usp=sharing <br>
 You will have that folder on your local Google Drive, and can access data there. <br>